-To plan and direct intelligence, the C-2 sections use the shared workspace and, as a team, produce intelligence preparation of the operational environment products to support the combined staff's military decision-making process.
-The ACE's ROK Soldiers have a better understanding of the threat, so their input is crucial to the C-2's ability to achieve situational understandings because both the ROK and U.S. Soldiers partial derstanding; however, both the ROK and U.S. Soldiers participate in planning briefings for the commander and staff.
+To plan and direct intelligence, the C-2 sections use the shared workspace and, as a team, produce intelligence preparation of the operational environment products to support the comstaff's military decision-making process.
+The ACE's ROK bined staff's military decision-making process.
+The ACE's ROK Soldiers have a better understanding of the threat, so their input is crucial to the C-2's ability to achieve situational understanding; however, both the ROK and U.S. Soldiers participate in planning briefings for the commander and staff.
 This ensures shared understanding within the ACE and guarantees equity in producing intelligence products that inform the commander's decision points.
 Any differences in analytical judgments and assessments are considered during intelligence production and are presented as necessary; however, disagreements are typically resolved through fair-mindedness and intellectual empathy.